CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

     Now change `Update()` to `spawnAsteroid()` and put the "asteroid" prefab into the the script's "asteroid" slot in the "Asteroids" object **Inspector**.

+    Try running the code now, it should create asteroids much slower.

+4. If you create too many objects, your computer wont be able to keep track of them all.
+So when you create an asteroid you need to make sure it is destroyed.
+Lets use the **Destory()** function in the "DestoryAsteroids" script:

+ Attach the "DestroyAsteroids" to the Asteroid prefab.
+Add `Destroy(gameObject, 10f);` to the `Start()` function.

+ **gameObject** is the object the script is attached to.
+10f destroys the asteroid after ten seconds.

+5. Lets make your asteroids move!
+You'll use the "MoveAsteroids" script.

+you change the **Rigidbody**'s **velocity** (the speed) property, and you just need to add a Vector3 with a speed in a direction.

-4. Now your asteroids spawn at a reasonable speed, but they only spawn in the same location.
-Lets make it more fun by spawning them at different locations every spawn.
+4. Lets make it more fun by creating them at different locations every spawn.
 You can make a function that returns a random position to do this!

     ```csharp
     Vector3 randomSpawn()